tuan188/MGiGen/README.md

 ## 3. Create mock for protocol:

-Copy protocol text to clipboard then using command:
+Copy protocol to the pasteboard then use command:

 ```
-$ python it.py mock
+$ igen mock
 ```

 For example :

-Copy protocol text to clipboard:
+Copy the following text to the pasteboard:

 ```
 protocol ProductsNavigatorType {